Entanglement entropy dynamics of non-Gaussian states in free boson systems: Random sampling approach: Results

 \section{Results}

 Hereafter, we present the numerical results on dynamics of the entanglement entropy in hypercubic lattices, such as a chain in 1D and a square lattice in 2D.
-The number of sites is given by $N_{\mathrm{s}}$ on a 1D chain and $N_{\mathrm{s}} = L_x \times L_y$ on a 2D square lattice.
+The number of sites is given by $N_{\mathrm{s}}$ on a one-dimensional chain and $N_{\mathrm{s}} = L_x \times L_y$ on a two-dimensional square lattice.